 Would you choose to work 50% harder to get a meeting if you knew you were 6X more likely to get a close?

-Would you choose to work 50% harder to get a meeting if you knew you were 6X more likely to get a close?
 How about twice as hard or even three times as hard to score a meeting?

 What is right for you?
 What prospecting price in extra effort would pay for that closing result?

 Many sales teams and individual reps start at lower levels thinking it will give them practice, be easier to get in.
 Starting at a lower level makes you feel good.
 Hey, I’m getting somewhere, have meetings on the books.
 Another reason a rep will start low is that it gets their sales manager off their back.
 It you have the misfortune of working for a lousy sales manager in a major sales environment quantity and activity is emphasized rather than results.
 Calls, meetings, more, more, go, go.
-“Whip them harder” environments are mediocre at best.
+Sales environments that over emphasize activity are mediocre at best.

 The problems with feeling good in the short run or escaping your sales managers’ wrath temporarily by booking meetings that are unlikely to lead to a close, is that at some point those chickens come home to roost.
 At some point, you must face the reality that you are doing a lot of work and not closing much.